22 of the Most Popular Granite Tiles in the Philippines

 5. Granite tiles are cost-efficient.

-One of the most common questions our clients ask when choosing flooring materials is the cost.
+One of our clients’ most common questions when choosing flooring materials is the cost.
 It is one of the ultimate deciding factors when customers determine between granite and ceramic tiles.
 Hence, we’re here to help.

 What are the uses of granite tiles?